Technical Director/Production Manager Position

 The Shakespeare Academy @ Stratford (SA@S) is a 6-week theater and performance program that uniquely combines the study of Shakespeare's text, contemporary ensemble training and the opportunity to rehearse and perform in two Shakespeare productions in repertory.
-The fourteen-member ensemble trains and performs on the property that once housed the legendary American Shakespeare Festival Theater in Stratford, CT.
-Program dates: June 26-August 8th, 2017.
-Primary responsibilities during July.
+The fourteen-member ensemble lives together in Stratford and trains and performs on the property that once housed the legendary American Shakespeare Festival Theater.

 A lifelong Stratford resident, Quinn grew up next door to the grounds of the former American Shakespeare Festival Theater and always hoped to see it revitalized.
 Quinn passed away in June 2012 from a rare form of brain cancer at age 19, having led life to the fullest — traveling around the world, performing in numerous theatrical productions, graduating from high school and attending Loyola University of Chicago.
 The example of Quinn's great joy, utmost generosity, indefatigable spirit, and love for the fellowship of sharing theater with friends is at the heart of Shakespeare Academy @ Stratford's founding values.